Here’s a guide to help you sort through how to safely follow a GF diet. It’s daunting at first, but can become second nature quite soon.

 For our list, see Where Gluten Hides

-For gluten-free grains, search out rice (whole-grain, not processed), corn, quinoa and amaranth, which was once a staple food of the Aztecs and is high in iron and lysine, an essential amino acid.
+For gluten-free grains, search out rice (whole-grain, not processed), corn, quinoa, teff, sorghum, millet and amaranth, which was once a staple food of the Aztecs and is high in iron and lysine, an essential amino acid.

 Where’s the fiber?